jonescompneurolab/hnn-core/doc/contributing.rst

     $ python setup.py build_mod

+To run the tests simply type into your terminal

+    $ make test

 MPI tests are skipped if the ``mpi4py`` module is not installed.
 This allows testing features not related to parallelization without installing the extra dependencies as described in our :doc:`parallel backend guide <parallel>`.